fadyat/book-notes/designing-data-intensive-apps/encoding-and-evolution/encoding-and-evolution.md

 **Web services**

 - Service with underlying HTTP protocol for talking - web service
-- REST is not a protocal, but rather a design philosophy that builds upon the principles of HTTP.
+- REST is not a protocol, but rather a design philosophy that builds upon the principles of HTTP.
 - An API designed according to the principles of REST is called RESTful.
 - SOAP